- Apply to Wright State University & be granted admission

 TDY/Leave Due to Military Orders Policy

 Wright State University has a recommendation for faculty to work with those students who are called to duty, training or TDY during a term.
-Our office asks students to notify faculty as soon as possible (even prior to the term) if they know of the potential to miss classes.
+The VMC asks students to notify faculty as soon as possible (even prior to the term) if they know of the potential to miss classes.
 Faculty do their best to accommodate students when able, but some cases a withdrawal is the best option.